-Have you been hit by a garbage truck in Dallas-Fort Worth?
+Have you been hit by a garbage truck in Fort Worth?
 Worried about your child’s bus driver’s texting habits?
 Curious to know if federal employees must follow the same rules as the rest of us?
 Here’s what you need to know.

 The Law Prohibits Cell Phones and Driving

 President Obama signed an executive order (effective as of December 31, 2009) prohibiting federal employees from using cell phones while driving government-owned vehicles or operating government equipment.

 This means no texting, calling, browsing, GPS-ing…federal employees shouldn’t touch their phones at all.

 On January 26, 2010, another federal ban (championed by the Department of Transportation) went into effect, making it illegal for truckers to send or read text messages while driving.
 Truckers are still allowed to talk on their cell phones.